 There possible exploration activities are listed below.
 None of them impact the speed of travel.
 The whole group moving stealthily does that, halving your speed.
 The whole group not taking any default exploration activity increases their speed by half, but puts them at disadvantage to perception rolls to avoid surprise.
 The DM may also give advantage to rolls to find or notice the characters if the party is moving at high speed.

 Each character may only take one exploration at a time.
-The exceptions are rangers and druids.
+The exceptions are rangers, druids, and certain backgrounds.
 Rangers can always have two default exploration activities, and druids may have two default exploration activities when outdoors.

 Cover Tracks